-The income tax returns of the Corporation are subject to examination by the local income tax authorities for the last three (3) years, in accordance with current Panamanian tax regulation.
+The income tax returns of the Corporation are subject to examination by the local income tax authorities for the last three (3) years, including the year ended December 31, 2021, in accordance with current Panamanian tax regulation.

 In accordance with current tax regulations, companies incorporated in Panama are exempt from income taxes on profits derived from foreign operations.
 They are also exempt from income taxes on profits derived from interest earned on deposit with banks operation in Panama, and investment securities issued by the Government of Panama and securities listed with the Superintendency of the Securities Market and traded the Panama Stock Exchange.